One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Asinara Island

-Asinara is uninhabited – it was turned into a prison and leper colony and eventually a high security prison since the mid 19th century.
-When the high security prison was finally closed, it became a national park.
+Asinara is uninhabited.
+Since the mid-19th century, it has been a prison, a leper colony, and eventually a high-security prison.
+When the high-security prison was finally closed, it became a national park.

-HOW LONG TO STAY: Most visit on day trips departing from Porto Torres or Stintino – but I recommend staying overnight to enjoy the surreal atmosphere, the silence and the starry night.
+HOW LONG TO STAY: Most visitors visit on day trips departing from Porto Torres or Stintino, but I recommend staying overnight to enjoy the surreal atmosphere, the silence, and the starry night.

 Lecce and Salento

-Lecce is one of the best cities to visit in Italy and extremely underrated.
-Located in the southern region of Puglia, this medium sized town is famous for its baroque style architecture and for its historical center which is entirely built in white stone.
+Lecce is one of the best cities to visit in Italy and is extremely underrated.
+Located in the southern region of Puglia, this medium-sized town is famous for its baroque architecture and for its historical center, which is entirely built in white stone.

-Among the places you should not miss there are the beautiful Cathedral, located in the airy Duomo Square; the amphitheater and Porta Napoli.
-A walk along the narrow streets will reveal a plethora of lovely shops, bars, cafés (have a pasticciotto, thank me later) and restaurants.
+Among the places you should not miss are the beautiful Cathedral, located in the airy Duomo Square; the amphitheater; and Porta Napoli.
+A walk along the narrow streets will reveal a plethora of lovely shops, bars, cafés (have a pasticcio, thank me later), and restaurants.

 HOW LONG TO STAY: You can use Lecce as a base to explore Salento.
 Factor in at least 4 days to explore at a leisurely pace.